Open-Superintelligence-Lab/Open-Superintelligence-Lab.github.io/public/deepseek-sparse-attention-content.md

 2.  **Sparse Training Stage:**
     *   **Goal:** To adapt the entire model to work with the sparse attention pattern.
-    *   **Method:** They "switched on" the `top-k` selector, making the attention sparse.
+    *   **Method:** They "switched on" the $\text{top-k}$ selector, making the attention sparse.
 They unfroze the main model and trained everything together.
         *   The **main model** was trained on its usual task: predicting the next word (language modeling loss).
 It had to learn to perform well with only the limited context provided by the selector.
-        *   The **Lightning Indexer** continued to be trained with the KL-divergence loss to align with the main model's attention, but now only on the selected `k` tokens.
+        *   The **Lightning Indexer** continued to be trained with the KL-divergence loss to align with the main model's attention, but now only on the selected $k$ tokens.
     *   This was the main training phase (15,000 steps, using 943.7 billion tokens).

 #### Stage 2: Post-Training